Cholesterol is a type of fat that circulates in your blood. Too much of it increases your risk of heart disease and stroke.

 Heart-healthy exercise suggestions are summarised in our Heart disease exercise page.

-If diet and lifestyle changes are not effective in adequately lowering a person's cardiovascular risk related to cholesterol levels after three to six months, medications may be prescribed.
+If diet and lifestyle changes are not effective in adequately lowering a person's cardiovascular risk related to high cholesterol levels after three to six months, medications may be prescribed.

 Other medications may also be prescribed by your doctor in certain circumstances, on their own or in combination with statins.